Knowledgebase: Installation

 Uninstallation of 64-bit MS Office:

-To uninstall the 64-bit version of MS Office, search "Control Panel" from Start Menu & click "Control Panel" from the result.
+To uninstall the 64-bit version of MS Office, search "Control Panel" from the Start Menu & click "Control Panel" from the result.

-From the program list, Search for "Microsoft Office" & click "Uninstall."
+From the program list, search for "Microsoft Office" & click "Uninstall."

 MS Office 2010: